ICT-ANS/StarLight.github.io/docs/Bug Summary.md

 ### Pruning

 1. After pruning, the forward propagation channel of the model cannot be aligned.

-- Solution: Based on the error message, check the rounding problem of the convolution layer whose channels cannot be aligned.
+* Solution: Based on the error message, check the rounding problem of the convolution layer whose channels cannot be aligned.

 ### Quantization

 1. IF judgment cannot be recognized due to torch.squeeze
 ![img](../assets/images-bugs/starlight_bugs_20230329115940176.png)
-- Reason: When using torch.squeeze to compress dimensions, it is necessary to check whether the dimension is 1.
+* Problem: When using torch.squeeze to compress dimensions, it is necessary to check whether the dimension is 1.
 If the check is successful, an IF node will be introduced in the ONNX model, causing TensorRT conversion to fail.
-- Solution: Use slicing function instead of using the squeeze function, as shown in the code below.
+* Solution: Use slicing function instead of using the squeeze function, as shown in the code below.
 ```python
       # code with error
       # return fvl, costl.squeeze(1)